Tim Healy (actor): Career

 Healy appeared in the film Purely Belter as the abusive father of delinquent teenager Gerry and appeared in Coronation Street as Paul Jones, the father of barman Sean Tully.
 Healy previously appeared on the show in 1976 as a bingo caller.
-In 2002 Healy appeared as DS Philip Carter In an episode of Silent Witness.
+In 2002, Healy appeared as DS Philip Carter in an episode of Silent Witness.
 2003, Healy appeared as Inspector Colin Duggan in an episode of the BBC drama Murder in Mind.
 In 2009, Healy appeared in the BBC drama Waterloo Road as a Security Guard, Dave Miller, a love interest for Steph Haydock, played by his wife at the time, Denise Welch.
 In 2013, Healy appeared as Eric in the Sky Living Sitcom The Spa for one series.

 When Healy's ex wife, Denise Welch, was a guest on The Paul O'Grady Show, an apparently aged man came on the show to talk about a subject.
 He sounded unwell while Welch was speaking, and to her and everyone's surprise, he revealed himself to be Healy.
 Healy starred in the third series of the ITV comedy Benidorm playing a cross dresser called Lesley.
 He later became a regular in the fourth series in 2011.
-His character is really called Les and has a son, Liam.

 Healy has also had a role in Vic Reeves and Bob Mortimer's show Catterick as a helpful man with a chronically cold wife.
 In November 2013, he filmed a cameo in the first episode of the second series of the BBC sitcom Hebburn.

 In September 2009, Healy became the voice of The Greener Company – a wood-burning stove company based in Lymm, Cheshire.
 Working in conjunction with The Greener Company and Smooth FM, Healy plays the role of David – The Wood-Burning Stove fitter for The Greener Company.
 David is a character in a series of radio commercials used to promote the company.

-He plays Gastric in Still Open All Hours (2014–present).
+He played Gastric in Still Open All Hours (2014–2019).

 Personal life

 Healy married actress Denise Welch in 1988.
-They had two sons before divorcing in 2012; their oldest son, Matthew, is the lead singer of the band The 1975.
+They had two sons before divorcing in 2012; their older son, Matty, is the lead singer of the band The 1975.

 Healy married Joan Anderton in 2015.

 He is an avid supporter of Newcastle United FC.

 Philanthropy

-Healy often shows support for the children's charity, Children North East, which is based in Newcastle, by making appearances at events and showing support at their community based projects.
+Healy often shows support for the children's charity, Children North East, which is based in Newcastle, by making appearances at events and showing support at their community-based projects.
 The charity raise funds for youth projects, such as WEYES project, in the west end area where Healy grew up.

 He co-founded the Sammy Johnson Memorial Fund, established to support young talent in North East England.
-He hosts the biannual Sunday for Sammy concerts in aid of the fund.
+He hosts the biennial Sunday for Sammy concerts in aid of the fund.